 Le Guin, p.
 75

 And it’s true.
-An intriguing plot elaborates the going.
+What makes a story good?
+It elaborates the going.
 The queen dies, the king dies of grief, and then what?

 2. Pause for suspense